cseagle/article/sk3wldbg.md

 At the time, I didn't really want to write an x86 emulator from scratch, and I searched for existing emulators that I could modify to suit my purposes.
-QEMU was the most likely candidate at the time but was almost too fully featured as I had not interest in anything other than the instruction set emulator and I did not want to invest the time to remove all of the hardware support that QEMU provided.
+QEMU was the most likely candidate at the time but was almost too fully featured as I had no interest in anything other than the instruction set emulator and I did not want to invest the time to remove all of the hardware support that QEMU provided.